-[November 2, 2020] - The Town of Collingwood will host a virtual Collingwood Judicial Inquiry press conference for the media with Mayor Brian Saunderson on November 2, 2020 at 2:30 p.m. following Justice Frank Marrocco’s presentation of the Judicial Inquiry Report.
+[November 2, 2020, 2:30 p.m.] - The Town of Collingwood hosted a virtual Collingwood Judicial Inquiry press conference for the media with Mayor Brian Saunderson, following Justice Frank Marrocco’s presentation of the Judicial Inquiry Report.

-[October 30, 2020] - The report of the Collingwood Judicial Inquiry will be posted to the Inquiry’s website at noon on November 2, 2020 and it will be live-streamed on Rogers' website here: https://rogerstv.com/home?lid=14&rid=72 and on Rogers television, Channel 53 in Collingwood.
-Members of the media who wish to report on the release should contact the Inquiry's Director of Communications, Peter Rehak, at firstname.lastname@example.org.
+[October 30, 2020] - The report of the Collingwood Judicial Inquiry will be posted to the Inquiry’s website at noon on November 2, 2020 and will be live-streamed on Rogers television, Channel 53 in Collingwood.

 26 February 2018 – On Monday, February 26, 2018, the Council of the Town of Collingwood passed a resolution to request a judicial inquiry be conducted, into the process undertaken in 2012 which resulted in the sale of 50% of Collus, the Town’s electric utility.

 Pursuant to Section 274(1) of the Municipal Act, 2001, Council has the authority to request the Chief Justice of the Superior Court of Justice appoint a judge to look into the process and other matters surrounding the transaction.
 Council believes that a judicial inquiry is the most effective, objective way to provide answers to a number of questions raised regarding the transaction, and to provide much-needed transparency on the sale of one of the municipality’s biggest assets.